Rishabhkandoi/Web-Scraping--NLP/README.md

-# NLP Assignment - Scrape Facult Details from Universiy Website and provide important insights and analysis
+# NLP Assignment - Scrape Faculty Details from Universiy Website and provide important insights and analysis